Tower Transit Singapore: Initiatives

-On 30 September 2020, the Land Transport Authority awarded the Sembawang-Yishun Bus Package to Tower Transit Singapore, along with the second 5-year term of the Bulim Bus Package.

-Operations for the Bulim and Sembawang-Yishun packages commenced in May and September 2021 respectively, with Mandai Bus Depot handed over to Tower Transit Singapore for the Sembawang-Yishun Bus Package.

 Bus routes

-Tower Transit Singapore currently operates 55 bus services under the Bulim and Sembawang-Yishun Bus Packages, consisting of 30 Bulim bus services and 25 Sembawang-Yishun bus services.
-They are operated mainly from Bukit Batok, Jurong East, Yishun bus interchange, Sembawang Bus Interchange and with a handful of routes operating from Clementi Bus Interchange and Woodlands Integrated Transport Hub, under Bulim Bus Depot and Mandai Bus Depot.
+Tower Transit Singapore currently operates 60 bus services under the Bulim and Sembawang-Yishun Bus Packages, consisting of 31 Bulim bus services and 29 Sembawang-Yishun bus services.
+They are mostly operated from Bukit Batok, Jurong East, Jurong Town Hall, Sembawang, Tengah Bus Interchanges & Yishun Integrated Transport Hub with some handful of routes operating from Clementi Bus Interchange and Woodlands Integrated Transport Hub.

 Tower Transit is operating the Bulim bus package for another term on 29 May 2021 as continuous to commemorate its 5th anniversary of operations in Singapore, with bus services 653, 657 and 944 handed over to Tower Transit from SMRT Buses.
-In doing so, it gave up operations of services 665 and 974 to SMRT Buses and SBS Transit respectively.
+It also handed over services 665 and 974 to SMRT Buses and SBS Transit respectively as they were not part of the new contract.

-Between September and October 2021, bus services were handed over from SMRT Buses in three tranches as part of the Sembawang-Yishun Package.
+Between September and October 2021, bus services were handed over from SMRT Buses in three tranches as part of the Sembawang-Yishun Package except for Service 110, 652, 963R, NR1 and NR2 (the later three were withdrawn at the expiry of the contract; 110 and 652 were transferred to other packages).
 City Direct service 663, which was under the bus package, was already operated by Tower Transit.
-The bus package was based at Mandai Bus Depot:
+The bus package was based at Mandai Bus Depot.